ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 There are many ways to do that.
 The simplest, plug-and-play solutions are described here.
 You can also implement this transformation as part of your back-end service or you can use different services than described in this section.

 <info-box>
-	While the easiest solution (which is described below) is to replace embedded media on the client-side, it is not necessarily the most optimal way.
+	While the easiest solution (which is described below) is to replace embedded media on the client side, it is not necessarily the most optimal way.
 A more powerful and flexible solution is to request those services on your back-end.
 Refer to the documentation of the service of your choice for more information.
 </info-box>

 ### Iframely